proxyconf/proxyconf/docs/config/config.json.md

  | --- | --- |
 | **properties** | `fail-fast-on-missing-header-parameter`, `fail-fast-on-missing-query-parameter`, `fail-fast-on_wrong-media-type` |

-The `routing` object can be used to control request routing behaviour.
-Currently it's possible to reject requests that fail some parameter requirements outlined in the OpenAPI spec.
+The `routing` object allows control over request routing behavior.
+This includes settings to reject requests that don't meet OpenAPI specification requirements, such as missing required headers or query parameters.
+This level of control is crucial for maintaining API contract integrity.

-#### Fail fast on missing header parameter
+#### Fail Fast on Missing Header Parameter

 | Property | `fail-fast-on-missing-header-parameter` *`(boolean)`* |
  | --- | --- |
 | **default** | `true` |

-Rejects a request if a required header is missing.
-This setting has a path level override `x-proxyconf-fail-fast-on-missing-header-parameter`.
+Reject requests that are missing required headers as defined in the OpenAPI spec.
+You can override this setting at the path level using the `x-proxyconf-fail-fast-on-missing-header-parameter` field in the OpenAPI path definition.

-#### Fail fast on missing query parameter
+#### Fail Fast on Missing Query Parameter

 | Property | `fail-fast-on-missing-query-parameter` *`(boolean)`* |
  | --- | --- |
 | **default** | `true` |

-Rejects a request if a required query parameter is missing.
-This setting has a path level override `x-proxyconf-fail-fast-on-missing-query-parameter`.
+Reject requests that are missing required query parameters.
+Similar to headers, this setting can be overridden at the path level with the `x-proxyconf-fail-fast-on-missing-query-parameter` field.

-#### Fail fast on wrong media type
+#### Fail Fast on Wrong Media Type

 | Property | `fail-fast-on_wrong-media-type` *`(boolean)`* |
  | --- | --- |
 | **default** | `true` |

-Rejects a request if the media type providd in the `content-type` header doesn't match the specification.
-This setting has a path level override `x-proxyconf-fail-fast-on-wrong-media-type`.
+Reject requests where the `content-type` header doesn't match the media types specified in the OpenAPI request body spec.
+You can override this behavior at the path level using the `x-proxyconf-fail-fast-on-wrong-media-type` field.

 ### Security Configuration